GuilhermeStrice/jules_test/README.md

 # SAFT-PT Generator for C#

-A complete C# generator for SAFT-PT (Portuguese Tax Audit File) XML documents based on the official schema version 1.04_01.
+A complete C# implementation of the SAFT-PT (Standard Audit File for Tax Purposes - Portugal) generator based on schema version 1.04_01.
+This library provides comprehensive support for generating Portuguese tax audit files in XML format.

-## Overview

-This library provides a comprehensive solution for generating SAFT-PT XML files that comply with Portuguese tax authority requirements.
-It includes support for:

-- Complete SAFT-PT structure generation
-- Digital signature creation and verification
-- All document types (invoices, movements, working documents, payments)
-- Master files (customers, suppliers, products, tax tables)
-- General ledger entries
-- XML validation and formatting

 ## Features

-- **Complete SAFT-PT Structure**: Implements all elements from the official schema
+- **Complete Schema Support**: Implements all elements from SAFT-PT schema version 1.04_01
+- **String-based Implementation**: Uses strings for all schema elements as requested
-- **Digital Signatures**: RSA-based signature creation and verification
+- **Digital Signatures**: RSA-based digital signature creation and verification
-- **Type Safety**: Strongly typed classes for all SAFT-PT elements
-- **XML Serialization**: Proper XML generation with correct namespaces
-- **Validation**: Built-in validation for required fields and data types
+- **Data Validation**: Comprehensive validation of audit file structure and data
-- **Flexible**: Easy to extend and customize for specific business needs
+- **Multiple Document Types**: Support for invoices, movements, working documents, and payments
+- **Flexible API**: Easy-to-use methods for building audit files
+- **Error Handling**: Robust error handling and validation

 ## Installation

 1. Add the `SaftPtGenerator.cs` file to your C# project
-2. Ensure you have the following NuGet packages:
+2. Ensure you have the required .NET dependencies:
    - `System.Security.Cryptography`
+   - `System.Xml`
    - `System.Xml.Serialization`

 ## Quick Start